Jean-Rabel: Places with the same name

 La ville de Jean-Rabel shares its name with the town (French: ville, le bourg) of Jean-Rabel, a major metropolitan business area.
 The city of Jean-Rabel is 23 mi/37 km west-southwest of Port-de-Paix and 155.35 mi/250 km north of Port-au-Prince.
-The city also shares its name with the river: la Riviere de Jean-Rabel.
+The city also shares its name with the river: la Rivière de Jean-Rabel.

 The Republic of Haïti has three places with the name of Jean Rabel: